• Skip to primary navigation

 Oven Baked Apple Peel Chips

-Oven baked apple peel chips are a frugal, addictive snack that’s easy to make!
+Oven baked apple peel chips are a frugal, healthy snack that's easy to make!
 These cinnamon sugar coated peels are baked until crunchy.
 Kids will love eating these chips on the go!

 Print Pin FavoriteSaved!
 Rate